opus1993/pubrepo/content/post/2021-06-09-data-evangelist-part-14/index.md

 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/19357316/height/90/theme/custom/thumbnail/yes/direction/forward/render-playlist/no/custom-color/000000/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-In this week's post it leads me to the question:
+It leads me to the question, for this week's post:

 > Just what is an expert in this field, anyway?